EyasuTeshome/shifttracker/job-search/job-searching-morning-session-using-behavioral-grid-same-story.md

 1. Everybody will be an interviewer during the exercise, so each of you must follow the steps below:
     - Open [this spreadsheet](https://docs.google.com/spreadsheets/d/1pJ8BIhi39iYl6k498xqdAR_TfZhotunao2CTqF6L6Rs/edit#gid=2041017957) and get a list of randomly generated behavioral questions.
     - Read the list of questions and select 2 that ask your partner about a past situation (usually they have the format “Tell me about”).
-    - Reflect upon the attribute that each question will help you identify in the interviewee, such as initiative, empathy, compassion, humility, and teamwork?
+    - Reflect upon the attribute that each question will help you identify in the interviewee, such as initiative, empathy, compassion, humility, and teamwork.
     - Open the [following checklist for providing feedback](https://docs.google.com/document/d/1-qHNXwhKKc5TeXAtYYZwkHwr5xGkSk2pyzxlbtsp5_I/edit?usp=sharing).
 Copy the 2 questions that you will be asking in section 2 and register the attribute that they will help you identify.
     - Read the criteria and indicators you will assess in the interview.